 If a potential exception is an unhandled unchecked exception or comes from another programming language, then it requires explicit code to be captured and handled.

-For foreign libraries, see 6.49 Library signature [NSQ].

 Java provides a “Java native interface” that can be used to ensure that library-calling issues and error situations are addressed by the tools.

 If libraries written in foreign languages cannot transform exception situations as Java exceptions, then they will likely be restricted to returning error codes for further processing.